 That low, angry hum coming from your kitchen sink is a sound no one wants to hear.
 You flip the switch, expecting the familiar whir of the garbage disposal, but instead, you get a buzzing noise and nothing else.
 It’s a frustrating problem, but that humming sound is actually a key clue.
 It tells you that your disposal is getting power, but something is physically stopping it from working.
 Let’s get to the bottom of what’s causing the jam and how you can figure out what’s wrong.

-What That Humming Sound Really Means
+What’s That Humming Sound Telling You?

 Think of the humming as your disposal’s way of telling you it’s trying its best.
 The motor is receiving electricity and attempting to spin, but it can’t.
 The most common reason for this is a jam.
 The internal grinding components, often called the flywheel or impeller blades, are stuck.
 This could be caused by a piece of food that’s too tough to grind, a foreign object like a bottle cap, or even a buildup of fibrous waste.
 Essentially, the motor is engaged, but the blades are in a standoff with an obstruction, creating that distinct humming noise.